novix-sa/Pyplan/docs/Quick Start.md

 Now double click the new interface to start designing it:
 ![](http://img.pyplan.org/Quick_start_interface_design.png)

-You can start splitting the screen horizontally or vertically for later indicating which node you want in each canvas.
+You can start by splitting the screen horizontally or vertically, and then indicating which node you want in each canvas.
 You can further divide the canvas any time.

 ### Output Nodes
-There are several type of components that can be included in an interface: Tables, Charts, Diagrams, Text, Filters, Pivot Tables, and Maps.
+There are several types of components that can be included in an interface: Tables, Charts, Diagrams, Text, Filters, Pivot Tables, and Maps.
 ![](http://img.pyplan.org/Quick_start_interface_elements.png)

-You can define what type of object you want in a specific division and then search for the node that contains the data to be shown
+You can define what type of object you want in a specific section of the canvas, and then search for the node that contains the data to be shown.
 ![](http://img.pyplan.org/Quick_start_ins_comp.png)

 Or you can directly display the diagram in one division and then keeping pressed the **<Shift>** key and clicking a node, selecting it and dragging and dropping it at the desired division.